Normawar/Registrations-DKC/workspace/PROJECT_REFERENCE.md

 ## Critical Architecture Rules

 ### Server-Side Logic (Strict Requirement)
+All database writes, payments, and sensitive operations MUST occur in Server Actions or API Routes.
+NO direct client-side access to Firebase services (except for the `useMasterDb` read-only context).

 ```typescript
 // ✅ Correct: Server Actions or API Routes
 'use server';